ome/design/viewer_controls.md

 ### General controls

+---

 **Format:**

-Control
+**Set-up:** ...

+**Control**
 - State
   - Condition
+  	- Clarification
+- Implementation

+---

 **Save**
 - Disabled
  - default
  - user permissions exclude action
 - Enabled
+ - user permissions allow
- - user permissions allow.
-This should be checked using ``canAnnotate`` on the image.
+   - this should be checked using ``canAnnotate`` on the image
  - when the settings have been changed
 - At Event
  - check against settings prior to action
 - Action
- - saves settings for current image and current user.
-If a lut is selected, the name of the lut will be saved e.g. ``cool.lut``
+ - saves settings for current image and current user
+   - if a lut is selected, the name of the lut will be saved e.g. ``cool.lut``
- - trigger a "update thumbnail" event i.e. update thumbnail under User setings and thumbnail on left-hand side need to be updated
+ - trigger a "update thumbnail" event - needs to update
+   - thumbnail under User Settings
+    - thumbnail on left-hand side

 **Save to All**
 - Disabled
  - user permissions exclude action.
 - Enabled
+ - user permissions allow
- - default - if user permissions allow.
-This should be checked using ``canAnnotate`` on the image.
+   - this should be checked using ``canAnnotate`` on the image
 - At Event
  - check against settings prior to action
 - Action
- - saves settings for current image and current user to all selected images or all the images in the left-hand side e.g. images in dataset.
-This method will use the ``applySettingsToSet`` method. see [view.py](<https://github.com/openmicroscopy/openmicroscopy/blob/develop/components/tools/OmeroWeb/omeroweb/webgateway/views.py>)
+ - saves settings for current image and current user to all selected images or all the images in the left-hand side e.g. images in dataset
+   - this method will use the ``applySettingsToSet`` method. see [view.py](<https://github.com/openmicroscopy/openmicroscopy/blob/develop/components/tools/OmeroWeb/omeroweb/webgateway/views.py>)
-- trigger a "update thumbnail" event i.e. update thumbnail under User setings and thumbnails on left-hand side need to be updated.
+ - trigger a "update thumbnail" event - needs to update
+   - thumbnail under User Settings
+    - thumbnail on left-hand side

 **Undo**
 - Disabled